best pocket knives

 Knife safety rules

-• Before using swiss army knives, be fully aware of how they function and practice opening and shutting them carefully (as well as before replacing them in their sheath)
+• Before using Swiss army knives, be fully aware of how they function and practice opening and shutting them carefully (as well as before replacing them in their sheath)

-• Always keep your knife sharp; not only does it perform better than a dull knife, but is also safer to use.
+• Always keep your knife sharp; not only does it perform better than a dull knife, but it is also safer to use.

 • The Right Tool for the Right Job, always.
 Just cut with your knife.
 Never use it to pry, ice-pick, hammer, etc.